philltran/message_private/README.md

 Visit the "Messages" tab detailed below and find the "Create a new message" local action.

-To View inbox, sent and group messages:
+To View inbox and sent messages:
 Visit your user page at /user and find the "Messages" tab which displays received messages (Inbox local task), the "Sent" local task under that tab which displays sent messages and the "Group" local task which displays group messages.
   /user/USER_ID/messages/inbox
   /user/USER_ID/messages/sent
-  /user/USER_ID/messages/group

 SECURITY
 --------